PalmPalm7/CS162-Group13-Clone/reports/project2.md

 `

-second is `seek-big` which we move the file pointer out of the size of file and test if tell could return the right file pointer postion. seek-big.output
+The second test is `seek-big`, which moves the file pointer out of the size of the file and tests if `tell` would return the right file pointer postion. seek-big.output
 `
 Copying tests/userprog/seek-big to scratch partition...